MasuRii/zero-zerogpt/README.md

 3. **Pattern Interference**: Unicode spaces can disrupt the detection model's ability to identify typical text patterns.

 ## PDF Support

+Developed by **MasuRii**, this fork introduces robust PDF capabilities to Zero-ZeroGPT.
+While the original tool was limited to text and rich text inputs, this version allows for full document processing.

 Zero-ZeroGPT includes comprehensive PDF processing capabilities, powered by **pdfjs-dist** for extraction and **pdf-lib** for high-fidelity generation.